littlefs-project/littlefs/README.md

 long as the machines involved share endianness and don't have really strange padding requirements.
 If the question does come up, the littlefs metadata should be stored on disk in little-endian format.

+## Design

+the littlefs was developed with the goal of learning more about filesystem design by tackling the relative unsolved problem of managing a robust filesystem resilient to power loss on devices with limited RAM and ROM.
+More detail on the solutions and tradeoffs incorporated into this filesystem can be found in [DESIGN.md](DESIGN.md).

 ## Testing